OM sham shanaishcharaye samah

 Debility of this position is mainly attributable to the native 's instinct to fight for social recognition rather than to earn it. the native is easily frustrated by conventional methods and established order, and one will be in a position to"buck the system" rather regularly.

-One may enact the karmic struggle via second-class roles:
+One may enact the obligatory struggle via second-class roles

 become the second (or subsequent) spouse who struggles to gain priority